-On August 21, 2008, Sonus Pharmaceuticals, Inc., or Sonus, completed a transaction, or the Arrangement, with OncoGenex Technologies whereby Sonus acquired all of the outstanding preferred shares, common shares and convertible debentures of OncoGenex Technologies.
+On August 21, 2008, Sonus Pharmaceuticals, Inc., or Sonus, completed a transaction, or Arrangement, with OncoGenex Technologies, whereby Sonus acquired all of the outstanding preferred shares, common shares and convertible debentures of OncoGenex Technologies.
 Sonus then changed its name to OncoGenex Pharmaceuticals, Inc. Prior to the Arrangement, Sonus entered into a non-cancellable lease arrangement for office space located in Bothell, Washington, which is considered to be in excess of our current requirements.
-The estimated value of the liability remaining with respect to excess facilities was \$3.9 million as of December 31, 2013.
-In the six months ended June 30, 2014, with respect to excess facilities, \$0.4 million was amortized into income resulting in a remaining liability of \$3.5 million at June 30, 2014.
 The liability is computed as the present value of the difference between the remaining lease payments due less the estimate of net sublease income and expenses and has been accounted for in accordance with ASC 805-20, "Business Combinations -Identifiable Assets and Liabilities, and Any Noncontrolling Interest."
+In February 2015, we entered into a Lease Termination Agreement with the landlord for the office space in Bothell such that the lease terminated effective March 1, 2015.
+Under the Lease (i) meet the primary endpoint for our phase 3 clinical trial for the treatment of second line metastatic CRPC with custirsen and if we (ii) close a transaction or transactions pursuant to which we receive funding in an aggregate amount of at least \$20.0 million.
+As a result of the Lease Termination Agreement, we have recorded the lease termination fees and have made an adjustment to the lease liability to reflect the change in estimated liability.

-This represents our best estimate of the liability due to changes in estimates of sublease and occupancy assumptions are recognized as adjustments to the related liability with an offset to restructuring (gain)/loss in future periods.
+This represents our best estimate of the liability.
+Subsequent changes in the liability due to changes in estimates of sublease and occupancy assumptions are recognized as adjustments to the related liability with an offset to restructuring (gain)/loss in future periods.

-Liability at Amortization Liability at

-December 31, of excess June 30,

-(In thousands) 2013 lease facility 2014

-Current portion of excess lease facility \$ 1,081 \$ 16 \$ 1,097

-Long-term portion of excess lease facility 2,825 (399) 2,426

-Total \$ 3,906 \$ (383) \$ 3,523
+(In thousands) Dece oility at nber 31, 2014 of excess e facility eduction of .iability Ma bility at arch 31, 2015 Current portion of excess lease facility \$ 194 \$ (194) \$ \$ Long-term portion of excess lease facility '- Total \$ 194 \$ (194) \$ \$